What are Inverted Nipples?

 How is Inverted Nipple Correction Surgery Performed?

-The first step is to seek out a free consultation so that our surgeon can determine the grade to which your nipples are inverted, and make the appropriate recommendation.
+The first step is to seek out a consultation so that our surgeon can determine the grade to which your nipples are inverted, and make the appropriate recommendation.
 If just one nipple is inverted, surgery can be performed to restore symmetry.

 If inverted nipple correction surgery is recommended, and you decide to proceed, your surgeon will first make an incision as the base of the nipple.
 Whatever is causing the inversion—scar tissue, or constricted bands or ducts—will be released, thereby freeing the nipple tissue, and allowing it to protrude naturally.
 Then your surgeon will stitch the tissues together to hold the nipple in place during recovery.